-- Set time: Changes the time shown on the display. - Set date: Changes the date shown on the display. - Set time format: Changes indication of hours between 12 hours and 24 hours. - Set date format: Changes indication of date between MM/DD/ YYYY and DD.MM.YYYY.
+- Set time: Changes the time shown on the display. - Set date: Changes the date shown on the display. - Set time format: Changes indication of hours between 12 h and 24 h. - Set date format: Changes indication of date between MM/DD/ YYYY and DD/MM/YYYY.

-- Display digital clock: Switches on/ off indication of time on the display. - RDS clock synchronization: The RDS signal of most VHF transmitters automatically sets the time.
+- Display clock: Switches on/off indication of time on the display. - RDS clock synchronization: The RDS signal of most VHF transmitters automatically sets the time.
 RDS time synchronisation can take a few minutes.
 Some transmitters do not send a correct time signal.
 In such cases, it is recommended to switch off automatic time synchronisation.